 We do apologise for that as it hurt our brains as well.
 And that’s just not cool on Sunday.
 All we’re trying to say is that there are many types of alcohol – not just the good stuff in your Long Island Iced Tea.

-Alcohols like ethanol, isopropyl alcohol, alcohol denat, methanol and Benzyl Alcohol are used to make creams feel lighter, help other ingredients to penetrate your skin, and as a preservative.
+Alcohols like ethanol, isopropyl alcohol, alcohol denat, and methanol are used to make creams feel lighter, help other ingredients to penetrate your skin, and as a preservative.

 On the surface that all sounds OK BUT there is a downside.